 7. Get in front of the 8-ball

-If you don’t plan before you need care, then you might not be able to get the care you need or be able to get Long Term Care Insurance if that’s intended to be part of your plan.
+If you don’t plan before you need a long-term care program, then you might end up in a financial situation where you’re not able to get the level of care you need or be able to get Long-Term Care Insurance coverage if that’s intended to be part of your plan.
 So, get in front of the 8-ball and get going!

 8. Save money by purchasing earlier

-If you’re considering long-term-care insurance as part of your long term care planning, then the sooner you look into it, and the sooner you talk to an agent to understand policy options, coverage considerations, and costs, the sooner you can get that piece of your long term care planning in place.
+If you’re considering long-term-care insurance as part of your long-term care program planning, then the sooner you look into it, and the sooner you talk to an agent to understand long-term care policy options, coverage considerations, and premium costs, the sooner you can get that piece of your long-term care planning in place.
 And it’ll also save you money over the long haul.
-In short, the sooner you get long term care insurance, the cheaper it will typically be.
-Also don’t forget to check what does disability insurance cover.
+In short, the sooner you get long-term care insurance, the cheaper it will typically be.
+Also, don’t forget to check what does disability insurance cover.

 9. Reduce stress on family & friends

-Putting a long term care plan in place can help your loved one’s know what to expect and how to help get things arranged when needed.
-We all have people in our lives who care about us, but nobody really wants to have to burden those loved ones when it comes to caring needs.
-It creates stress, the strain on relationships, and also can drain nest eggs pretty quickly if there isn’t the right plan in place.
-So, if you don’t want to do it for yourself, then think of your loved ones and start making a long term care plan today!
+Putting an individual long-term care insurance policy plan in place can help your loved one’s know what to expect and how to help get things arranged when needed.
+We all have people in our lives who care about us, but nobody really wants to have to burden those loved ones when it comes to ongoing care needs.
+It creates stress, a strain on relationships, and also can drain nest eggs pretty quickly if there isn’t the right plan in place.
+So, if you don’t want to do it for yourself, then think of it as a valuable gift to your loved ones and start making a long-term care plan today!